Pathology of the Left

 In other words, if you (1) have an opinion; and are (2) humble; (3) assertive; (4) a realist; (5) a conservationist; (6) not suicidal; (7) from modest means; and (8) a constitutional constructionist, or worse, a Christian, then you’re probably a wacky conservative.

-Liberals are uniformly defined by their hypocrisy and dissociation from reality.
-For example, the wealthiest U.S. senators -- Democrats -- fancy themselves as defenders of the poor and advocate the redistribution of wealth, but they hoard enormous wealth for themselves and have never missed a meal.
+Ideological liberals are uniformly defined by hypocrisy and the resulting dissociation from reality.
+For example, the wealthiest U.S. senators – Democrats – fancy themselves as defenders of the poor and advocate the redistribution of wealth, but they hoard enormous wealth for themselves and have never missed a meal.
 They have always been far more dedicated to their country clubs than our country.

-Why do liberals believe what they believe -- and act the way they act?
+Why do liberals believe what they believe – and act the way they act?
 Psychopathology dictates, or frames, worldview, and worldview manifests in such things as political affiliation.
 Liberal pathology is very transparent and, thus, well defined.
+In the most outspoken liberals, their anger is really a manifestation of fear, and their fear a manifestation of insecurity, most often the result of broken family models.

 Liberals fear loss because most have suffered significant loss.
 Liberal personality disorders are the result of broken families.
-They fear death because they have little or no meaningful connection with their Heavenly Father -- often the result of the disconnect with their earthly fathers.
+They fear death because they have little or no meaningful connection with their eternal Creator – often the result of the tragic disconnect with their earthly fathers, which has imprinted their world view for a lifetime.
 They often come from socially and/or economically deprived homes, the result of fatherless homes, but those who are inheritance-welfare trust-babies (see Kennedy, et al.) manifest similar insecurities about being helpless without external sustenance.
-Liberals reject individual responsibility and social stability because these were not modeled for them as children -- the generational implications of pathology.
+Liberals reject individual responsibility and social stability because these were not modeled for them as children – the generational implications of pathology.

 While the aforementioned environmental and behavioral factors are not universally causal in the emergence of a liberal worldview, they certainly are predominant.
 Close examination of the early childhood of most liberals will reveal they were “victims” of many of these circumstances, which is, in part, the basis for their “victim mentality.”